Hipperholme: Education

 The local state primary schools are Lightcliffe Church of England School and Cliffe Hill School.
 Secondary schools are Hipperholme Grammar School, a private school, and Lightcliffe Academy, a state school formerly known as Hipperholme and Lightcliffe, and before that until 1985 as Eastfield Secondary Modern School, which is in Lightcliffe.
-Hipperholme Grammar School has two sites, the junior school is on Wakefield road and the senior school on Bramley Lane.

 Transport

-Hipperholme stands at a crossroads, which makes travel easy.
-A58 road connects it with Halifax and the M62 motorway, A644 road with Brighouse and Queensbury, and A649 road with Liversedge and the A62 road.
-There are frequent bus routes from Hipperholme to Halifax, Brighouse, Leeds and Bradford.
+Hipperholme stands at a crossroads.
+The A58 road connects it with Halifax and the M62 motorway, the A644 road with Brighouse and Queensbury, and the A649 road with Liversedge and the A62 road.

 The railway between Bradford and Halifax runs through Hipperholme and neighbouring Lightcliffe.
-Both villages had stations, though neither of them has remained open.
-Hipperholme station closed in 1953 and Lightcliffe station in 1965.
+Both villages had stations, but Hipperholme station closed in 1953 and Lightcliffe station in 1965.
+Today, the nearest railway stations are Halifax and Brighouse.

+There are frequent bus routes from Hipperholme to Halifax, Brighouse, Leeds and Huddersfield.

 Culture and community

 Hipperholme and Lightcliffe's social institutions include the Old Brodleians Rugby Club, Lightcliffe Cricket Club, the Masonic Hall, Lightcliffe Golf Club and the Lightcliffe Club.